sahiliamsso/docs/source/authn-guide/basic.md

 Let’s only touch concepts of `primary key` and `local primary key` for now:

 •Primary key - name of LDAP attribute used to look up user entries in backend LDAP directory.

 •Local primary key -  name of LDAP attribute used to look up user entries in Gluu’s internal LDAP directory.

+_Note: A primary key can also be considered a `uid` (unique identifier)._

-##Basic Authentication Flow
+## Basic Authentication Flow

 Basic authentication flow can be divided into three set of phases: